vidhhya1/Decentralized-Job-Portal/README.md

 # Decentralized Job Board

 A trustless job marketplace built on blockchain technology where employers can post jobs with escrowed payments, and freelancers can apply for jobs.
-Smart contracts automatically handle fund management and job completion processes.
+Smart contracts automatically handle fund management and job completion processes ,Release payment upon approval ,Handle disputes.

 ## Team Members
   - Kadirappagari Brahmisree -230001035